 “According to the NWS Storm Data, over the last 30 years (1987-2016) the U.S. has averaged 47 reported lightning fatalities per year.
 Only about 10% of people who are struck by lightning are killed, leaving 90% with various degrees of disability.
 More recently, in the last 10 years (2007-2016), the U.S. has averaged 30 lightning fatalities”- National Weather Service

-- Most fatalities usually occur “on mountain tops, under a lone tree, in flat wide open areas, and on bodies of water,” according to the National Park Service.
+- According to the National Park Service, most fatalities usually occur “on mountain tops, under a lone tree, in flat wide-open areas, and on bodies of water.”
 So to start, your first advice is to avoid these areas.
-Next, the general advice is to find a low-lying, dry place away from any tall objects:
+Next, the general advice is to find a low-lying, dry place away from any tall objects.

 - Stay out of small depressions.